Video games in Russia

 Video games in Russia encompass the development, distribution, and cultural impact of gaming within the country.
 The industry traces its roots to the Soviet era, with globally influential contributions like Alexey Pajitnov's Tetris, created in 1984.
-Since then, the Russian gaming industry has continued to grow, having one of the largest gaming audiences worldwide, with an estimated 65.2 million players by 2018.
+Since then, the Russian gaming industry has continued to grow, with a market size of 2.3 billion dollars and total audience of 110 million people in 2026.
 Despite challenges such as widespread piracy, international sanctions, and government regulation, video games have influenced Russian economy and culture through esports, gaming language, and game development.

 History

 The history of gaming in Russia began in the early 1980s in the Soviet Union, when various personal computers such as the Atari 400 and 800, Commodore 64, and ZX Spectrum 48/128 were brought to the country from the United States, Europe, Japan, and China.
 At the same time, a local brand, Electronika, released a series of portable game consoles which were mostly clones of Nintendo products.
 By the mid 80s, Soviet programmers and enthusiasts began trying to develop their own games.
 The most famous Russian game designer of this era is Alexey Pajitnov, who is best known for creating Tetris.
 Several NES clone consoles, made by the Taiwanese company Bit Corp, were released in the USSR as well.

 The Dendy, a Taiwanese hardware clone of the Famicom/Nintendo Entertainment System, was released for the Russian market in 1992.
 By 1994, over one million Dendy units were sold in Russia.
 The Dendy went on to sell a total of 6 million units in Russia and other post-Soviet states.

 In 2010, Ministry of Communications and Mass Media of Russia encouraged Russian video game companies to make video games that were deemed "patriotic," as it was felt that foreign video game publishers made games that were anti-Russian.

-In 2024, Valve agreed to take down all banned video game content from its Russian store on Steam in alignment with Russia’s attempts to increase censorship.
-Russia also banned Discord for allowing “terrorist and extremist activities” to take place on its platform.
+In 2024, Valve agreed to take down all banned video game content from its Russian store on Steam in alignment with Russia's attempts to increase censorship.
+Russia also banned Discord for allowing "terrorist and extremist activities" to take place on its platform.